Stories by Storie

 August 2, 2021

 The beginning of the school year is often a combination of excitement, nerves, and possibilities.
 This year is no exception!
 One of my favorite books to start the year is All Are Welcome by Alexandra Penfold and Suzanne Kaufman.
-This book follows a group of children through a day in their school where everyone is welcomed with open arms.
+This book follows a group of children through a school day where everyone is welcomed with open arms.
 A school where students grow and learn from one another’s traditions.
 This book lets young children know that no matter what, they have a place, they have a space, they are welcome in their school.
 I want to share a few activities you can pair with this book.

 The beginning of the school year is often a combination of excitement, nerves, and possibilities.
 One of my favorite books to start the year is All Are Welcome.
 This book lets young children know that no matter what, they have a place, they have a space, they are welcome in their school.
 Here are a few activities you can pair with this book.